Reasons Black & Grey RV Holding Tanks Clog

-If backflushing didn’t work there are still a few things you can check or try before getting into the more time consuming methods for unblocking a clogged black tank.
+If back flushing didn’t work, there are still a few things you can check or try before getting into the more time-consuming methods for unblocking a clogged black tank.

-This issue is more common than you think especially if you are camping or store your RV in an area with lots of wasps, they may have built a nest in your vent.
+This issue is more common than you think, especially if you are camping or storing your RV in an area with lots of wasps.
+They may have built a nest in your vent.

-If your black tank suddenly starts to flow more and it seems like a vacuum seal was broken by allowing air into the tank then you know the air vent is clogged.
+If your black tank suddenly flows more and it seems like a vacuum seal was broken by allowing air into the tank, then you know the air vent is clogged.

-Once you’ve emptied your black tank with the toilet open you can try and unclog the air vent by removing the cap to it on the roof and sticking a hose down to try and break up whatever is clogging it.
+Once you’ve emptied your black tank with the toilet open, you can try to unclog the air vent by removing the cap to it on the roof and sticking a hose down to break up whatever is clogging it.

 Dump Water Into The Toilet

-The high velocity of water flushing into the black tank all at one time should break up the clog even more or possibly force out any foreign objects that were blocking it in the first place.
+The high velocity of water flushing into the black tank all at one time should break up the clog even more or possibly force out any foreign objects that were blocking it.

 Don’t start with this method as it could make the clog worse.
-Only do this if you are getting some blackwater to come out of your black tank after backflushing it.
+Only do this if you are getting some black water to come out of your black tank after back flushing it.

 The Drive Around Method

-If you have recently bought a used trailer and haven’t taken it camping yet you should do this to get rid of anything in the RV waste tanks the previous owner may have left you with.
+If you have recently bought a used trailer and haven’t taken it camping yet, do this to get rid of anything in the RV waste tanks the previous owner may have left you with.